 One of the most important components of AE reporting is determining the cause of the AE.
 It is imperative that the site investigator assess AE causality in terms of overall study participation and make an independent determination as to whether the AE was thought to be related to any study-related activity (i.e., study intervention, test article administration, study-related tests or procedures).
+For the subjects in U&CT, AEs that occur cannot be considered to be related to study participation, since the child previously was receiving this form of treatment (i.e., parents agree not to change the child's U&CT during the study period).
+Further, the study has no authority to obtain data from the child's community therapist(s) and thus cannot infer likely relationship to the U&CT intervention.
 For each Adverse Event, the relationship to the study treatment must be recorded as one of the choices on the following scale: